 The emerging field of market design utilizes tools from economic theory, computational economics, and experimental economics to provide practical solutions to real-life resource allocation problems.
-Some especially successful applications include auctions, school choice, and kidney exchange.
+Some especially successful applications include auctions, school choice, kidney exchange and cadet-branch matching.

 2018 John Bates Clark Medal